The Masters: Danny Willett's guide to Augusta's Amen Corner

 The Sunday pin is always front right.
 Spieth's tee shot last year was short and wet -- a combination of wind and a bad shot in the first place.

 Spieth took a drop on the nearby 13th fairway and pitched back into the water.
-He dropped another ball for his fourth shot, found the green with his fifth and took two putts fora quadruple-bogey seven.
+He dropped another ball for his fourth shot, found the green with his fifth and took two putts for a quadruple-bogey seven.

 Willett: "Everyone's strategy is probably the same.
 You're trying to aim it right half of the trap to a reasonable number middle of the green.